IPE Interactive Experiences

 Fall Interprofessional Day Event

-A dedicated day to build relationships with three other colleges within the USG system.
-Pharmacy students join medicine, social work, nurse practitioner, and nursing students to work as a team in managing simulated patients.
+A dedicated day to build relationships with three other professions.
+Third-year Pharmacy students (P3s) join second-year medicine (M2), graduate level social work, and senior nurse practitioner students to collaborate in the management of virtual patient as they transition through the medical system.
 Traditionally the case encompasses contemporary issues seen within our community and allows the team members to learn the strengths of each profession while also increasing their clinical knowledge.
 The dialogue with other professional students helps the pharmacy student gain confidence and increased understanding of the role pharmacists play within the healthcare team.
 The session also includes a keynote speaker associated with the clinical problem covered in the case, allowing the presenter to build upon the need for team work in modern day healthcare.
-In the end, the goal is that students from four professions get to meet and gain understanding of the others’ professional paths prior to interacting with other healthcare professionals during rotations throughout the state.
+In the end, the goal is that students from four professions meet and gain understanding of the others’ professional roles and responsibilities prior to interacting with other healthcare professionals during rotations throughout the state.

 Interprofessional Approach to Simulated Care Elective